noir-lang/noir/docs/docs/how_to/how-to-solidity-verifier.md

 ## Rundown

 Generating a Solidity Verifier contract is actually a one-command process.
 However, compiling it and deploying it can have some caveats.
-Here's our guide rundown:
+Here's the rundown of this guide:

-1. How to generate our solidity smart contract
+1. How to generate a solidity smart contract
-2. How to compile our smart contract in the RemixIDE
+2. How to compile the smart contract in the RemixIDE
-3. How to deploy it on a testnet
+3. How to deploy it to a testnet

 ## Step 1 - Generate a contract